 - Our curriculum is an appealing blend of formal classroom instruction, lab exercises, and clinical experience

-Because Respiratory Therapists have to exercise significant clinical judgment in caring for patients with breathing or other cardiopulmonary disorders, a Respiratory Care Therapist must be an expert in their field.
+Because Respiratory Therapists2 have to exercise significant clinical judgment in caring for patients with breathing or other cardiopulmonary disorders, a Respiratory Care Therapist must be an expert in their field.
 Applying scientific knowledge to clinical issues relating to a patient’s lungs and respiratory system is a delicate subject, which is why practitioners must have a quality Respiratory Care education, a professional qualification, and licensure.

 Hands-on Respiratory Care training in Las Vegas, NV